Towards real-time surrogate-free Bayesian inversion for neutron reflectometry: Funding statement

 \section{Funding statement}

 SB, PF and AJP were supported via an EPSRC prosperity partnership, called Sustainable Coatings by Rational Design, SusCoRD, EP/S004963/1, this was jointly funded by the company AkzoNobel.

-The OLED data was collected on the ISIS neutron reflectometer instrument SURF, and we are grateful to ISIS for beamtime at ISIS under beamtime application RB 1120359.
+The OLED data was collected on the ISIS neutron reflectometer instrument SURF, and we are grateful to ISIS for beamtime at ISIS under beamtime application RB 1120359 (DOI 10.5286/ISIS.E.24088355).
 We are grateful for their support and encouragement of this work.